Vietnam.vn - Nền tảng quảng bá Việt Nam

 Initially, Thai and Indonesian media reported that two Vietnamese athletes were asked to have their records checked.
 However, according to Mr. Le Tri Truong, there were three people who had to go through this process.
 Among them, two athletes were not allowed to compete in the final match of the group stage.

 Finally, there is only 1 case of ban.
-Therefore, the Vietnam U21 women's volleyball team currently has only 11 athletes who can play.
+Therefore, the Vietnam U21 women's volleyball team now has only 11 athletes who can play.

 "After we explained, they also did not have any further comments on the issue of the records.
-The fact that they then banned two athletes from competing in one match, and then finally declared one athlete ineligible, are points that the federation is also questioning and asking for clarification."
+The fact that they then banned two athletes from competing in one match, and then finally declared one athlete ineligible are points that the federation is also wondering about and asking for clarification."

 The unfortunate incident of U21 Vietnam happened just a few weeks before the 2025 Women's Volleyball World Championship takes place in Thailand on August 22.
 In this tournament, it will be the national team's turn to compete.